 Bankruptcy Risk Score

 The next time you apply for a loan or a credit card, the lender or merchant may generate a bankruptcy risk score for you.
 A bankruptcy risk score is a specialized report that predicts whether a given person is likely to declare bankruptcy in the near future.
-Bankruptcy risk scores range from -200 to 2018, but unlike conventional FICO scores, lower scores are better – they indicate a lower likelihood of bankruptcy.
+Bankruptcy risk scores range from 250 to 900.

 You are unlikely to know whether your bankruptcy risk score was considered in a credit decision, because bankruptcy risk scores are not released to the general public.
 You can influence your bankruptcy risk score positively or negatively through your own financial conduct.
 Nonetheless, your bankruptcy risk score may also suffer if you live in an area that was especially hard hit by the financial crisis or the collapse of the housing market.

 Your credit report and your credit score impacts several aspects of your life.
 Landlords, credit card companies, mortgage lenders, utilities – even insurance companies and employers often base their decisions at least partially on information obtained within your credit report.
 If your credit profile has blemishes, you may feel judged.
 The good news is that with time and effort, you can improve many aspects of your credit report and boost your credit scores.